algosup/2023-2024-project-5-flutter-team-8/documents/technical_specification/technical_specification.md

 ### 2. Navigation

 <!-- Detail the navigation strategy (e.g., Navigator 2.0, named routes). -->
-For the navigation between the different pages, go_routeur will be used.
+For the navigation between the different pages, go_router will be used.
 It is a simpler way to navigate between the pages than the one provided by default.
 Here is what it would look like:
 ```Dart
 GoRouter goRouter() {